JixiangFan/web/_pages/about.md

 <p><strong>Aug 2025:</strong> I presented my recent paper <em><a href="https://dl.acm.org/doi/10.1145/3742901.3742917">Enhancing HCI Capstone Courses Through Diary Study Methods: Feedback and Insights from Graduate-Undergraduate Collaboration</a></em> at the 2025 EduCHI Symposium in Bloomington, Indiana!
 Read an overview of the event from the hosting Luddy School of Informatics <a href="https://news.iu.edu/luddy/live/news/46734-prestigious-educhi-2025-highlights-luddy-schools">here</a>.</p>

-<p><strong>May 2025:</strong> I successfully passed my preliminary exam and advanced to Ph.D. candidacy in Computer Science at Virginia Tech!
-This milestone marks an exciting step toward completing my dissertation, and I am grateful for the support and guidance of my committee and colleagues throughout the process.</p>
+<p><strong>May 2025:</strong> I successfully passed my preliminary exam and advanced to Ph.D. candidacy in Computer Science at Virginia Tech!</p>

 <p><strong>Apr 2025:</strong> Two Late-Breaking Work papers from our lab were accepted at CHI 2025 in Yokohama, Japan.
 I am the first author of <em><a href="https://dl.acm.org/doi/10.1145/3706599.3719751">Understanding the Creation of Human-Virtual Entity Bonds through the AR Mobile Game Peridot</a></em>, and contributed as a co-author to <a href="https://dl.acm.org/doi/10.1145/3706599.3721215">another LBW paper</a>.</p>